How to Execute Shell Commands in a Remote Machine in Python

 In the above code, I've defined the hostname, username, and password, this is my local Linux box, you need to edit these variables for your case, or you may want to make command-line argument parsing using the argparse module as we usually do in such tasks.

-Note that, it isn't safe to connect to SSH using credentials like that.
-You can configure your SSH listener daemon to only accept public authentication keys, instead of using a password.
+Note that it isn't safe to connect to SSH using credentials like that.
+You can configure your SSH listener daemon to accept only public authentication keys instead of using a password.
 However, for demonstration purposes, we will be using a password.

 Executing Shell Commands

-Now let's create a list of commands you wish to execute on that remote machine:
+Now, let's create a list of commands you wish to execute on that remote machine:

 commands = [